-Ag-Alternatives is a series of factsheets designed to help you evaluate the feasibility of a new agricultural or rural-based business.
+Agriculture Business Alternatives is a series of factsheets designed to help you evaluate the feasibility of starting a new agricultural or rural-based business.
 The worksheets help you define the critical information needed to move your idea forward.

 Business Qualities Checklist

-- satisfaction with the current farm business or employment situation
+- satisfaction with your current business or employment

 - willingness to take risks with a new enterprise